 - Creating and publishing social media content to keep your brand active online

-- Creating an email newsletter to share updates on upcoming events or your latest blog post, or to drive pre-order sales
+- Creating an email newsletter to share updates on upcoming events or your latest blog post or to drive pre-order sales

 Establish Boundaries and Protect Your Time

 In this new work-from-home era, the lines between work life and home life may be blurry or even non-existent in some cases.
-It takes some effort to protect our time, and more importantly, it takes a commitment to creating space in your day for writing.
+It takes some effort to protect our time, and more importantly, it takes a commitment to create space in your day for writing.

 3. Time-Block and Time-Track